DmGorokhov/Gendiff/README.md

 * Python >= 3.10
 * Poetry 1.2.2
 * Pyyaml >= 6.0
-* Make (is used to run a game through console-command)
+* Make (is used to run utility through console-command)

 ### How to install:
 ---